fabricjs/fabric.js/CONTRIBUTING.md

 ## 🔦 Fixing typos

 Typos are a nasty thing.\
-Though it may seem an insignificant fix it is appreciated.\
+Though it may seem an insignificant fix, typo fixes are appreciated!\
 It's a good and simple way to start contributing.

 ## 🔎 Improving Docs